 General Graduation Requirements

-- Students must satisfy one of the following options along with a minimum 120 credit hours for graduation:
+Along with satisfying core requirements, students must satisfy one of the following options along with a minimum of 120 credit hours for graduation:

 - A single major

 - A single major and a double minor

 - A single major and a triple minor (minimum 135 credit hours)

 - A double major